Parity and Exotic Combinatorial Formulae for Finite-Type Invariants of Virtual Knots: Introduction

-Combinatorial formulae for finite-type invariants of classical knots were introduced by Polyak and Viro in \cite{PV}.
-In \cite{GPV}, it was shown that every finite-type invariant of classical knots has a combinatorial formula.
-The formulae themselves are in terms of some linear combinations of arrow diagrams.
-The arrow diagrams correspond to certain subdiagrams of knots.
-The diagrams need not represent a classical knot, but all represent some virtual knot.
-However, the combinatorial formula for the classical knot invariant may not be an invariant of virtual knots.
+Gauss diagram formulae for finite-type invariants of classical knots were first introduced by Polyak and Viro \cite{PV}.
+An important theorem of Goussarov \cite{GPV} states that every integer valued finite-type invariant of classical knots has a combinatorial formula.
+Those formulae for classical knot invariants which are also virtual knot invariants are entirely described by the Polyak algebra.
+However, not every finite-type invariant of virtual knots is given as an element of the Polyak algebra.

-On the other hand, the same idea can be used to find invariants of virtual knots.
-All such formulae represent finite-type invariants of virtual knots.
-In fact, they exhibit two different notions of finite-type.
-The first class of invariants, called Kauffman finite-type invariants, is parallel to the classical knot case.
-The second class of invariants, called Goussarov-Polyak-Viro finite-type invariants, are all Kauffman finite-type invariants.
-However, not all Kauffman finite-type invariants are of GPV finite-type.
-In fact, not even the Birman-Lin coefficients of the Jones-Kauffman polynomial are of GPV finite-type (see \cite{KaV}, \cite{C1}, \cite{C2}).

-In this paper, a method is described which extends the notion of combinatorial formulae to include many more Kauffman finite-type invariants.
-All of the new formulae are of Kauffman finite-type, but surprisingly not all of them are of GPV finite-type.
-Also, some of the new formulae are invariant under the virtualization move.
-This is a property which no GPV finite-type invariant exhibits \cite{C2}.

-The method of extension uses the second author's recent discovery of parities in knot theory \cite{Ma}.
-A parity is a certain function on the Gauss diagram of a knot which behaves nicely under the Reidemeister moves.
-Parities have been used to find invariants of free knots and links \cite{Ma}.
-They have also been used to extend many other invariants of virtual knots \cite{Af}.

-The main idea behind the extension is as follows.
-Given a Gauss diagram, one marks every arrow with either a $0$ or a $1$, according to a given parity.
-Next one looks at the sum of all subdiagrams of this embellished diagram.
-Then we apply various kinds of projections.
-In one case, we destroy all diagrams having an even arrow.
-In another case, we destroy all diagrams having any odd arrows.
-Also, there are invariants that arise from projections which fall somewhere between these two extremes.
-The projections are not necessarily nicely behaved under Reidemeister moves, but they turn out to be useful for finding combinatorial formulae.

-The most important projection for parities is the one which destroys all odd arrows.
-This has been used to improve many invariants.
-It was first proved in \cite{Ma} that such a projection is well defined (i.e. it maps equivalent diagrams to equivalent ones).
-This projection is related to the definition of the {\em parity hierarchy} which gives an infinite sequence of distinct parities (see Section \ref{indexdef}).
-Another immediate consequence from this is the existence of an {\em even counterpart} and an {\em odd counterpart} of every combinatorial formula defined via the {\em parity of bunches} (see Sections \ref{bunches},\ref{homog}, and \ref{evenodddecomp}).